hamlibdk/HAMLIB-SDK/README.md

 update to Version 3.2.3.2 .
 ************************************************************************************

-Updates may apply to the [MSYS2][] environment.
+Updates may be required for the [MSYS2][] environment.
 Therefore the "profile" directory for [MSYS2][] may be deleted and re-created.

 Before any updates (manual from "[Tests][]" or from a **Tools** package) you should backup your [MSYS2][] Environment: